fsher1282/BatchFlow-Manager/README.md

 #### Lambda Functions

-- **Lambda Function 1**: Set up with the Python 3.x runtime, using the IAM role with the necessary permissions.
+- **SubmitBatchJob**: Set up with the Python 3.x runtime, using the IAM role with the necessary permissions.
 It generates a unique job ID, submits the job to AWS Batch, and logs the details to MongoDB when triggered by the AWS API Gateway.

 - **Lambda Function 2**: Triggered by CloudWatch Events upon AWS Batch job completion, it logs the job results into MongoDB.